Hello, world

 It's important to pay attention to the error message here, it gives us the information we need to figure out what's wrong with our code.

 The Ruby interpreter is telling what you need to do to continue.
-In our test we passed an argument to the hello
+In our test we passed an argument to the #hello

 .

-Edit the hello
+Edit the #hello

-function to accept an argument.
-Now your hello.rb
+to accept an argument.
+Now your greeter.rb

 should look like this: